 What company policies do you need to employ someone?

 While your contract and job offer letter will cover the basics of the role, don't forget to consider any other important company policies that the contract may need to refer to.

 Employment contracts often detail other procedures that the employee needs to read, understand and comply with.
 These are usually documents such as a Health and Safety Policy, Disciplinary Procedure, Data Protection Guidelines, Grievance Policy etc.

 So when preparing your recruitment documentation it's also worthwhile double-checking that any supporting business policies are in place and up to date.

 "Time spent on hiring, is time well spent"

 Having documentation prepared before you start recruiting can save you headaches as you go through a job offer process.
 Rushing to get letters or contracts produced may mean that the perfect candidate slips through your fingers, so a little preparation will go a long way.

-If you find it difficult to draft these documents from scratch there are also options to download recruitment templates and tailor them to suit your organisation's needs.
+If you find it difficult to draft these documents from scratch there are also options to download recruitment templates and forms and tailor them to suit your organisation's needs.

 Catalyst Law are team of legal professionals with over 20 years' experience helping businesses and people with their legal problems.